Which city is cheaper, Rome or Budapest?

 Rome is a very popular place to visit for couples.
 With many beautiful buildings, world class restaurants, and world renowned sights, this city makes a great romantic destination.

-For backpackers, both Budapest and Rome are fairly comparable places to visit.
+For backpackers, both Budapest and Rome are amazing places to visit.

 With so many budget-friendly offerings, Budapest is extremely popular for backpackers.
 The city is more affordable than many large cities and it has a number of fun hostels to choose from.
 There's a good backpacker vibe around town with many places to meet and hang out with other travelers.